Christopher Marte: Housing

 During his campaign for the City Council, Marte criticized incumbent council member Chin for voting to upzone NoHo and SoHo to permit 3,500 additional apartments, including 900 affordable housing units.

 In 2022, Marte filed a lawsuit to prevent the construction of four tower developments in Lower Manhattan.

 In December 2024, Marte voted against City of Yes, legislation to rezone parts of New York City to allow for the conversion and construction of 80,000 new housing units across the city over a 15-year period.
 Marte was the only councilmember representing a district in Manhattan to do so.
 He argued that the proposal was lacking a meaningful guarantee of new affordable housing, relying instead on incentives which do little historically to increase the affordable housing stock.

+Alleged ethical violations

+Politico reported in August 2026 that Marte allegedly instructed a government staffer named Meng Qin Zou for the New York City Council and his personal council office to engage in fundraising activities during her non-employment hours for his campaign and the political organization No More 24.
+Zuo accused the Marte campaign of trying to fire her in June 2026.
+In March 2026, Steven Wong was fired from Marte's team for verbally harassing a female Chinese journalist.